Dox Formation

 The Dox Formation contains thick basaltic sills and a number of small, dark dikes.
 In the area of Desert View and west of Palisades of the Desert, the basaltic sills form very prominent, dark gray cliffs.

 The Dox Formation takes its name from frontier educator Virginia Dox, the first white woman to explore the Grand Canyon, for whom the Dox Castle butte was named.

 Description

+The strata of the Dox Formation, except for some more resistant sandstone beds, are relatively susceptible to erosion and weathering.
+The lower member of the Dox Formation consists of silty-sandstone and sandstone, and some interbedded argillaceous beds, that form stair-stepped, cliff-slope topography.
+The bulk of the Dox Formation typically forms rounded and sloping hill topography that occupies an unusually broad section of the canyon.